Philipmo59/Philipmo59/README.md

 <p>Some of you may think:</p>

 <p>What is the point?
 Why not just display what panda and matplotlib presents?
 Well because ITS NOT PRETTY!
-You have to love all the colors and graphs that Tableau can present to you.</p>
+Instead of that black and white monotone look, you get all the colors and graphs that Tableau has to offer to you.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">